 A STA maintains one or more sequence number spaces that are used when transmitting a frame to determine

-the sequence number for the frame. (#2751)An MLD maintains one or more sequence number spaces that are used when an STA affiliated with the MLD transmits an individually addressed QoS Data frame to an STA affiliated with an associated MLD to determine the sequence number for the frame. (#2496)An MLD with dot11QMFActivated equal to false maintains one sequence number space that is used when a STA affiliated with the MLD transmits an individually addressed Management frame (except the frames that are excluded in 35.3.13 (Multi-link device individually addressed Management frame delivery(#2496))) to a STA affili- ated with another MLD to determine the sequence number for the frame.
+the sequence number for the frame. (#2751)An MLD maintains one or more sequence number spaces that are used when an STA affiliated with the MLD transmits an individually addressed QoS Data frame to an STA affiliated with another MLD to determine the sequence number for the frame. (#2496)An MLD with dot11QMFActivated equal to false maintains one sequence number space that is used when a STA affiliated with the MLD transmits an individually addressed Management frame (except the frames that are excluded in 35.3.13 (Multi-link device individually addressed Management frame delivery(#2496))) to a STA affili- ated with another MLD to determine the sequence number for the frame.
 When multiple sequence number spaces are supported, the appropriate sequence number space is determined by information from the MAC con- trol fields of the frame to be transmitted.
 Except as noted below, each sequence number space is represented by a modulo 4096 counter, starting at 0 and incrementing by 1, for each MSDU or MMPDU transmitted using that sequence number space.
 If dot11MACPrivacyActivated is true, the counter in each sequence number space shall be set to a random number modulo 4096 when the STA’s MAC address is changed.

 A transmitting STA shall support the applicable sequence number spaces defined in Table 10-5 (Transmitter sequence number spaces).
-An MLD shall support the applicable sequence number spaces defined in Table 10-5 (Transmitter sequence number spaces). (#2751)A STA affiliated with an MLD shall support SNS9 instead of SNS2 in Table 10-5 (Transmitter sequence number spaces) to determine the sequence num- ber of an individually addressed QoS Data frame that is transmitted to a STA affiliated with the associated MLD. (#2496)A STA affiliated with an MLD shall support SNS10 instead of SNS1 in Table 10-5 (Trans- mitter sequence number spaces) to determine the sequence number of an individually addressed Manage- ment frame (except the frames that are excluded in 35.3.13 (Multi-link device individually addressed Management frame delivery(#2496))) that is transmitted to a STA affiliated with another MLD.
+A transmitting MLD shall support the applicable sequence number spaces defined in Table 10-5 (Transmitter sequence number spaces). (#2751)A transmitting STA affiliated with an MLD shall support SNS9 instead of SNS2 in Table 10-5 (Transmitter sequence number spaces) to determine the sequence num- ber of an individually addressed QoS Data frame that is transmitted to a STA affiliated with another MLD. (#2496)A STA affiliated with an MLD shall support SNS10 instead of SNS1 in Table 10-5 (Trans- mitter sequence number spaces) to determine the sequence number of an individually addressed Manage- ment frame (except the frames that are excluded in 35.3.13 (Multi-link device individually addressed Management frame delivery(#2496))) that is transmitted to a STA affiliated with another MLD.
 Applicabil- ity is defined by the Applies to column.
 The Status column indicates the level of support that is required if the Applies to column matches the transmission.
 The Multiplicity column indicates whether the sequence number space contains a single counter, or multiple counters and in the latter case identifies any indexes.

 The Transmitter requirements column identifies requirements for the operation of this sequence number space.
 The referenced requirements are defined at the end of the table.